d-branco/common-core/README.md

 	DONE re.

 #### Norm
-	TODO All source files you need to compile your project must be explicitly named in your Makefile.
+	DONE All source files you need to compile your project must be explicitly named in your Makefile.

 #### Evaluator's rumors
 	No wildcards at all in the Makefile! or it's a straight 0!